brainlife/docs/docs/cli/install.md

 ### Google Colab

-You can install brainlife CLI on Google Colab by running `!npm install brainlife -g`.
-However, the `bl login` command will not work as it requires commandling TTY to prompt for the password.
+You can install brainlife CLI on Google Colab by running `!npm install brainlife -g` with a code block.
+All brainlife CLI should work, except for the`bl login` command.
+The login command will not work as it requires TTY to prompt for password and Colab does not support it.
 For now, please copy and paste the following python snippet to perform the login operation and issue JWT token used by other `bl` CLI.

 ```python
 import getpass